VelonSocks

 FAQ

-Usually too much detail, too many colors fighting each other, or logos placed in zones that stretch heavily during wear.
-Most issues come from the brief, not the machine.
+Usually too much detail, too many competing messages, or logos placed in zones that stretch heavily in wear.
+Most issues start in the brief, not on the machine.

 Not always.
-Knitted socks can handle strong brand marks very well, but extremely small text, thin strokes, and image-like detail may need simplification to knit cleanly.
+Knitted socks can handle strong brand marks well, but very small text, thin strokes, and image-like detail may need simplification to knit cleanly.

 In most cases yes.
 Crew length gives enough visible area for logos and graphics without the added fit complexity of OTC programs or the limited space of ankle styles.

-The design direction should be stable before final quoting.
-Small artwork changes are normal, but the sock type, height, and complexity level should already be clear.
+Yes.
+Small adjustments are normal, but the sock type, height, logo priority, and overall complexity should already be stable before the final quote is locked.

 Related Guides